 Should we rev up the engines to buy this one?
-We are glad to see that forskolin may help with heart problems and asthma, but it’s clear that this plant extract has not been proven to aid with fat loss.
-Even though these supplements are very easy to come by online, we do not feel comfortable recommending forskolin if you are serious about real weight-loss.
-There are certainly more promising products to consider.
+We are glad to see that forskolin may help with heart problems and asthma and that it’s not associated with negative side effects.
+Even though these supplements are very easy to come by online, the fact that this one doesn’t necessarily promote weight-loss is a concern we can’t overlook.

 Those who need to see faster results and slim down now, we advise you to choose a diet supplement that uses clinically proven ingredients and is backed by plenty of positive user reviews.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Burn HD.
 This supplement offers a unique blend of four key ingredients, which are proven in published scientific research to help speed up fat loss and kick-start metabolism.
 Also, we have not located any complaints regarding side effects and customer comments found online indicate people are seeing excellent results.